 - ½ bunch cilantro leaves

-- Cook pozole in water or vegetables stock until soft, 60-90 minutes.
+- Cook pozole in water or vegetables stock until soft, about 1 1/2 hours.
 Drain, reserving liquid for soup base.
-Set aside.
+Pozole will be used at the end for garnishing.

 - Sauté onion in olive oil until translucent.